nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `c-archive 1`<br>
       Expected: First employee is archived from the list.
 Details of the archived contact shown in the status message.

-   1. Test case: `delete 0`<br>
+   1. Test case: `c-archive 0`<br>
-      Expected: No person is archived.
+      Expected: No employee is archived.
 Error details shown in the status message.

    1. Other incorrect archive commands to try: `archive`, `c-archive x`, `...` (where x is larger than the list size )<br>
-      Expected: No person is archived.
+      Expected: No employee is archived.
 Error details shown in the status message.

 ### Saving data